Open $B$-hadron production at hadron colliders in QCD at next-to-next-to-leading-order and next-to-next-to-leading-logarithmic accuracy: Structure of the NNLO+NNLL prediction

 The differential cross-section for producing a $B$ hadron in the massive approach is denoted as $\sigma_B(m,p_T,\mu)$, where $m$ is the on-shell mass of the $b$ quark and $\mu$ denotes the renormalization, factorization and fragmentation scales.
 The partonic cross section for producing an on-shell massive $b$ quark is computed through NNLO in 4-flavor, $n_f=4$, QCD in complete analogy with the calculation of differential top-quark pair production of ref.~\cite{Czakon:2015owf}, where $n_f = 5$.
 We use the {\tt STRIPPER} framework \cite{Czakon:2010td,Czakon:2011ve} as implemented in refs.~\cite{Czakon:2014oma,Czakon:2019tmo}.
 The two-loop amplitudes are taken from ref.~\cite{Chen:2017jvi}.
 All one-loop amplitudes are obtained with the help of the {\tt OpenLoops 2} library \cite{Buccioni:2019sur} while all tree-level amplitudes are taken from the {\tt AVHLIB} library \cite{Bury:2015dla}.

 The fragmentation $b\to B$ is modeled with the fragmentation function (FF) $D_{b\to B}(z)$ extracted in ref.~\cite{Czakon:2022pyz}.
+It is assumed that all $B$-hadron species admit identical FFs, with fragmentation fractions as measured by LEP \cite{ParticleDataGroup:2024cfk}.
 The partonic fraction $z$ is well defined only in the strict collinear limit where the $b$ quark is massless.
 In such a case one has $p_B = z p_b$, where $p_{b,B}$ are the corresponding four momenta.
 When the $b$ quark is massive, $m\neq 0$, we use the following rescaling prescription:

 i.e.~three-momenta are rescaled uniformly while energies are fixed by requiring final state particles to be on-shell.

 Subsequent decays of the $B$ hadron are treated as follows.
 For massive-$b$ fragmentation, the decay of the $B$-hadron is treated as an isotropic decay in the $B$-hadron rest frame.
 Distributions of $B$ decaying to the final state of interest are obtained from {\tt EvtGen} \cite{Lange:2001uf}, and are then boosted to the lab frame.
 In contrast, in the massless-$b$ calculation, following ref.~\cite{Czakon:2022pyz}, $B$ decays are included directly in the fragmentation step as an additional convolution on top of the $b\to B$ FF.